-Students should email and talk to thier faculty as soon as they become aware of a potential absence and/or as soon as they are able to.
+Students should email and talk to their faculty as soon as they become aware and/or as soon as they are able to do so.

-The Dean of Students Office faculty notification does not change in any way the outcome of the instructor’s decision regarding the students’ academic work and performance in any given course.
-For more information about the University Policy on Class Absence see:
+The Dean of Students Office faculty notification does not change, in any way, the outcome of the instructor’s decision regarding the students’ academic work and performance in any given course.